Does Coffee go off?

 -

-Changes in smell or colour
+Changes in smell or color

 -

-A crystallised texture around the bottle rim
+Crystallisation around the rim

 -

-Unusual separation in the liquid
+Odd separation in the liquid

 How to Tell If Coffee Has Gone Off